-- 3.6.5.6 If the accused student is found guilty, the Hearing Panel shall set forth its findings of fact and conclusions relevant to course policies or exam instructions and hear evidence in mitigation and aggravation; - 3.6.5.7 Arguments on sanction; - 3.6.5.8 Decision on sanction, which cannot reduce a grade, but may include one or more of the following non-exclusive options, all of which should be administered in a way designed to preserve confidentiality to the utmost extent possible: - 3.6.5.8.1 Oral admonition an oral statement from the Hearing Panel that the student has violated the Honor Code; - 3.6.5.8.2 Written warning a written statement from the Hearing Panel that the student has violated the Honor Code; - 3.6.5.8.3 Academic Reprimand a written statement from the Hearing Panel that the student has violated the Honor Code, with the statement becoming part of the student=s permanent record at the Law School; - 3.6.5.8.4 Probation exclusion from participating in the activities of the Law School or University; - 3.6.5.8.5 Restitution a requirement that the student reimburse for injury or injuries caused; - 3.6.5.8.6 Fine a monetary fine, which shall become an obligation to the Law School that must be satisfied in order to receive a degree; - 3.6.5.8.7 Work sanctions service to the Law School community, which must be completed within the time set by the Hearing Panel; - 3.6.5.8.8 Suspension exclusion from classes for a semester or more; or - 3.6.5.8.9 Expulsion permanent exclusion from the Law School, though the sanction may include provision for readmission under specified circumstances.
+- 3.6.5.5 If the accused student is found not guilty, the matter is closed, and in writing the Chair shall notify the accused student, the individual who made the allegation, and any instructor, including any factual findings by the Hearing Panel related to course policies or exam instructions; - 3.6.5.6 If the accused student is found guilty, the Hearing Panel shall set forth its findings of fact and conclusions relevant to course policies or exam instructions and hear evidence in mitigation and aggravation; - 3.6.5.7 Arguments on sanction; - 3.6.5.8 Decision on sanction, which cannot reduce a grade, but may include one or more of the following non-exclusive options, all of which should be administered in a way designed to preserve confidentiality to the utmost extent possible: - 3.6.5.8.1 Oral admonition an oral statement from the Hearing Panel that the student has violated the Honor Code; - 3.6.5.8.2Written warning a written statement from the Hearing Panel that the student has violated the Honor Code; - 3.6.5.8.3 Academic Reprimand a written statement from the Hearing Panel that the student has violated the Honor Code, with the statement becoming part of the student=s permanent record at the Law School;

-- 3.6.5.9 The Chair shall provide written notice to the accused and to the Dean of the outcome.
+- 3.6.5.8.4 Probation exclusion from participating in the activities of the Law School or University; - 3.6.5.8.5 Restitution a requirement that the student reimburse for injury or injuries caused; - 3.6.5.8.6 Fine a monetary fine, which shall become an obligation to the Law School that must be satisfied in order to receive a degree; - 3.6.5.8.7 Work sanctions service to the Law School community, which must be completed within the time set by the Hearing Panel; - 3.6.5.8.8 Suspension exclusion from classes for a semester or more; or - 3.6.5.8.9 Expulsion permanent exclusion from the Law School, though the sanction may include provision for readmission under specified circumstances. - 3.6.5.9 The Chair shall provide written notice to the accused and to the Dean of the outcome.
 If a violation involves a course, the written notice shall contain the Hearing Panel's findings of fact and conclusions relevant to any course policies or grading. - 3.6.6 All decisions of the Hearing Panel shall be made in private deliberations.
 Any attribution of guilt requires a unanimous vote based upon a standard of reasonable doubt.
 Decisions on whether the accused student has committed any violation charged shall be based only upon evidence received at the hearing.
-Sanctioning decisions must be unanimous and may consider sanctions in previous cases. - 3.6.7 The Dean shall review the decision of the Hearing Panel.
+Sanctioning decisions must be unanimous and may consider sanctions in previous cases.

+- 3.6.7 The Dean shall review the decision of the Hearing Panel.
 Absent unusual circumstances, the Dean will act within 14 days to approve or modify the decision. - 3.6.8 The Dean shall give written notice of the final result to the accused student, the Student Prosecutor, the Hearing Panel, the Chair, and any instructor of any involved course.
 The notice shall include any findings of fact and conclusions relevant to course policies or exam instructions.
 If the individual who reported the incident did not receive a copy of the Dean's notice, the Chair shall inform that individual, in writing, of the final result.